Determining the boundary of dynamical chaos in the generalized Chirikov map via machine learning

-For systems with 3/2 degrees of freedom, the qualitative scenario of chaos development, following the description of B.V.
-Chirikov~\cite{Chirikov-1971, Chirikov-1979}, can be outlined as follows.
-As the amplitude of the external periodic force increases, the system first undergoes resonance capture.
+For periodically driven systems, corresponding to Hamiltonian systems with $3/2$ degrees of freedom, the qualitative scenario of chaos development, following the description of Chirikov~\cite{Chirikov-1971, Chirikov-1979}, can be outlined as follows.
+As the amplitude of the external periodic force increases, or equivalently as the control parameter $K$ in the standard map increases, the system first undergoes resonance capture.
 Owing to periodicity, chains of resonances then appear, around which closed invariant curves are formed.
 A further increase of the perturbation results in the separatrix becoming embedded in a stochastic layer, eventually leading to resonance overlap.
-As the amplitude increases, a ``stochastic sea`` forms in phase space (in the Poincaré map), within which small islands of regular motion are embedded.
+As the amplitude increases, a \textit{stochastic sea} forms in phase space (in the Poincaré map), within which small islands of regular motion are embedded.
 Chirikov’s resonance-overlap scenario provides insight into the mechanism underlying the formation of the global structure of chaos; however, the arguments presented are not rigorous and are largely based on numerical experiments.
 The most accurate value of the control parameter for the Chirikov map was determined in~\cite{Greene-1979}.
-Further accounts of recent advances in the theory of dynamical chaos in two-dimensional systems can be found in~\cite{Zaslavsky-2005, Reichl-2021, Mugnaine-2024, Shevchenko-2025} and the references therein.
+Further accounts of recent advances in the theory of dynamical chaos in two-dimensional systems can be found in~\cite{Zaslavsky-2005, Reichl-2021, Mugnaine-2024} and the references therein.